text-heading

 'Entanglement of Goddesses: sculptures across spacetime' combines my love of physics with a deep curiosity about history, astronomy, archaeology, anthropology, neurology, palaeontology, psychology, philosophy, and technology - bringing these together to explore humanity’s shared journey through time and space.

-The project envisions 1,001 sculptures worldwide, each pairing a forgotten woman pioneer with a living female scientific innovator, connecting the erased contributions of the past to the groundbreaking work of the present.
-By reclaiming these stories, the project restores rightful legacies and creates a dynamic storytelling system that bridges past and present, mythology and science, and cultures and generations.
-Echoing the 1,001 Nights of Scheherazade, these sculptures use storytelling as a tool for survival, transformation, and connection.
+Sculptures as Portals: The Quantum Goddesses Project envisions 1,001 sculptures worldwide, each pairing a forgotten woman pioneer with a living female scientific innovator, bridging the erased contributions of the past with the groundbreaking work of the present.
+These sculptures do more than honour history—they create a living storytelling system, intertwining art and science to reconnect past and present, mythology and discovery, cultures and generations.
+Echoing the 1,001 Nights of Scheherazade, these sculptures embody the power of storytelling as a force for survival, connection, and transformation.
+Each one becomes a portal into untold histories, reminding us that the stories we choose to remember shape the possibilities of our future.

-Forgotten Histories Future Possibilities: The sculptures serve as physical anchors for the Quantum Goddesses Project, embodying the stories of forgotten pioneers and their connections to contemporary scientists.
-Live performances of dance and drama will bring these narratives to life, weaving movement and emotion into the historical and scientific themes represented by each sculpture.
-Digital storytelling and archives will expand these stories’ reach, offering multimedia experiences that include videos, interviews, and interactive content to engage a global audience.
+The sculptures serve as physical anchors for the Quantum Goddesses Project, embodying the stories of forgotten pioneers and their connections to contemporary innovators.
+Live performances of dance and drama will bring these narratives to life, weaving movement and emotion into the historical, scientific, and cultural themes held within each sculpture.
+Through digital storytelling and archives, these histories will continue to unfold, reaching across space and time.

 Popular culture often diminishes goddesses to mere symbols of physical beauty, overshadowing their profound significance as embodiments of universal human qualities—creation, wisdom, transformation, and justice.
 Figures like Ma’at, Kali, Mami Wata, Sekhmet, and Inanna, among others, are not defined by appearance but by the power of their stories—tales that challenge norms, heal wounds, and inspire progress.
 The Quantum Goddesses Project reclaims and reimagines these archetypes, offering a richer narrative that honours the complexity and strength of what it means to strive for humanity’s highest aspirations.